Czesiek1701/Prototype-of-RC-car-ATMEGA382P/README.md

 My first electronic project (2021) of sth more than few leds working with Arduino.
-It is RC car stand on ATMEGA328P connected with ATTiny by wireless modul.
+It is prototype of RC car stand on ATMEGA328P connected with ATTiny by wireless modul.
 Bigger one controlls engine and servo work.
 Construction made from sheet metal last minute.

 Used components, among others: